Bernard of Clairvaux: Second Crusade (1146–1149)

-James Meeker Ludlow describes the scene romantically in his book The Age of the Crusades:

-When Bernard was finished the crowd enlisted en masse; they supposedly ran out of cloth to make crosses.
-Bernard is said to have flung off his own robe and began tearing it into strips to make more.
-Others followed his example and he and his helpers were supposedly still producing crosses as night fell.

-Unlike the First Crusade, the new venture attracted royalty, such as Eleanor of Aquitaine, Queen of France; Thierry of Alsace, Count of Flanders; Henry, the future Count of Champagne; Louis's brother Robert I of Dreux; Alphonse I of Toulouse; William II of Nevers; William de Warenne, 3rd Earl of Surrey; Hugh VII of Lusignan, Yves II, Count of Soissons; and numerous other nobles and bishops.
+Unlike the First Crusade, the new venture attracted royalty, such as the French queen Eleanor of Aquitaine and scores of high aristocrats and bishops.
 But an even greater show of support came from the common people.
-Bernard wrote to the pope a few days afterwards, "Cities and castles are now empty.
+Bernard wrote Pope Eugene a few days afterwards, "Cities and castles are now empty.
 There is not left one man to seven women, and everywhere there are widows to still-living husbands."

-Bernard then passed into Germany, and the reported miracles which multiplied almost at his every step undoubtedly contributed to the success of his mission.
-Conrad III of Germany and his nephew Frederick Barbarossa, received the cross from the hand of Bernard.
+Bernard then passed into Germany, with reported miracles contributing to the success of his mission.
+King Conrad III of Germany and his nephew Frederick Barbarossa, received the cross from the hand of Bernard.
 Pope Eugenius came in person to France to encourage the enterprise.
-As in the First Crusade, the preaching led to attacks on Jews; a fanatical French monk named Radulphe was apparently inspiring massacres of Jews in the Rhineland, Cologne, Mainz, Worms, and Speyer, with Radulphe claiming Jews were not contributing financially to the rescue of the Holy Land.
+As in the First Crusade, the preaching led to attacks on Jews; a fanatical French monk named Radulf was apparently inspiring massacres of Jews in the Rhineland, Cologne, Mainz, Worms, and Speyer, with Radulf claiming Jews were not contributing financially to the rescue of the Holy Land.
 The archbishop of Cologne and the archbishop of Mainz were vehemently opposed to these attacks and asked Bernard to denounce them.
-This he did, but when the campaign continued, Bernard traveled from Flanders to Germany to deal with the problems in person.
-He then found Radulphe in Mainz and was able to silence him, returning him to his monastery.
+This he did, but when the campaign continued, Bernard travelled from Flanders to Germany to deal with the problems in person.
+He then found Radulf in Mainz and was able to silence him, returning him to his monastery.

-The last years of Bernard's life were saddened by the failure of the Second Crusade he had preached, the entire responsibility for which was thrown upon him.
-Bernard considered it his duty to send an apology to the Pope and it is inserted in the second part of his "Book of Considerations."
+The last years of Bernard's life were saddened by the failure of the Second Crusade he had preached, and the entire responsibility which was thrown upon him.
+Bernard sent an apology to the Pope and it is inserted in the second part of his "Book of Considerations".
 There he explains how the sins of the crusaders were the cause of their misfortune and failures.

 Wendish Crusade (1147)

-Bernard preached the Wendish Crusade against Western Slavs, setting a goal to the crusade of battling them "until such a time as, by God's help, they shall either be converted or deleted".
+Bernard did not actually preach the Wendish Crusade, but he did write a letter that advocated subduing this group of Western Slavs so that they should not be an obstacle to the Second Crusade.
+He was for battling them "until such a time as, by God's help, they shall either be converted or deleted".
+A decree issued in Frankfurt stated that the letter should be proclaimed widely and read aloud, so that "the letter functioned as a sermon."